vmware/go-vcloud-director/TESTING.md

 at once.
 We define as `functional` the tests that need a live vCD to run.

-Note that as of today we only have functional tests, but we plan to add more, which can be, for example, `unit` tests (will test internal assumptions without using a vCD), or tests that take much time (such as performance, endurance, or memory leakage) or require repeated tests over a long period.
-For this reason, the set of tests that we want to run always is the functional suite.
-For everything else we need to decide whether it's safe or desirable to run them together or separately.

-The build tag line should also contain the tag `ALL` which will run all the tests, not only the functional suite.
+1. The test should always define the `ALL` tag:

+* ALL :       Runs all the tests

+2. The test should also always define either the `unit` or `functional` tag:

+* functional: Runs all the tests that use check.v1
+* unit:       Runs unit tests that do not need a live vCD

+3. Finally, the test should always define the feature tag.
+For example:

+* catalog:    Runs catalog related tests (also `catalog_item`, `media`)
+* disk:       Runs disk related tests

-This includes tests that use a different framework.
+The `ALL` tag includes tests that use a different framework.
 At the moment, this is useful to run a global compilation test.
 Depending on which additional tests we will implement, we may change the dependency on the `ALL` tag if we detect clashes between frameworks.

-Finally, each test file needs a tag for the feature we are testing, such as `catalog`, `vapp`, `network`, and so on.
-This allows us to run tests for a single feature without having to use complex regular expressions to match all wanted function names.
-A feature tag can be shared among several files (for example, catalog and catalog item tests both run under the `catalog` tag).

 If the test file defines a new feature tag (i.e. one that has not been used before) the file should also implement an `init` function that sets the tag in the global tag list.